n8willis/opentype-shaping-documents/opentype-shaping-use.md

 ```

 > Note: Practically speaking, shaping engines are highly unlikely to
-> encoutner more than a small number of sequential vowel or modifiers
+> encounter more than a small number of sequential vowel or modifiers
 > in any real-world clusters.
 Thus, implementations may choose to
-> limit occurences by limiting some of the above expressions to a
+> limit occurrences by limiting some of the above expressions to a
 > finite length, such as `VPre{0,4}` rather than `VPre*`.

 The expressions above use state-machine syntax from the Ragel